 Step 1 – Preheat Your Smoker

-When cooking this smoked pulled pork recipe, whether it is pork shoulder or pork butt, it is essential to get the temperature correct.
+When cooking this smoked pulled pork recipe, whether pork shoulder or pork butt, it is essential to get the temperature correct.
 Use a pellet grill or grill grates to cook your smoked pulled pork, with an internal temperature of around 225ºF.
-Ensure your electric smoker is at the right temperature before you begin cooking your smoked pulled pork.
+Ensure your electric smoker is at the right temperature before cooking.

 Step 2 – Prepare & Season

 Season your smoked pulled pork meat before you begin cooking.
-Use 2 tablespoons of yellow mustard (such as dijon mustard) and then use 1 batch of Not Just Pork Rub.
+Use 2 tablespoons of yellow mustard (such as dijon mustard) and 1 Not Just Pork Rub batch.
 Alternatively, you can try a homemade spice rub, using ingredients such as garlic powder, chili powder, and other spices to cook your pork meat.

 Step 3 – Smoking Your Pulled Pork